jandrad/nftbacker-indexer/README.md

 * For any assets where the match is confirmed, add these assets into an array.

-* Submit the confirmed matches to the chain, and update their state in the postgres table
+* Submit the confirmed matches to the chain (using [wharfkit](https://wharfkit.com/)), and update their state in the postgres table

 * Once the irreversible [setclaimable](https://waxblock.io/account/waxdaobacker?action=setclaimable#contract-actions) transaction comes into Thalos from our SHIP, we can then remove each asset_id from our queue.